phillipivan/companion-module-peavy-ratc/companion/HELP.md

 **Port**

-This should remain 1632 unless you are using port forwarding.
+This should normally normally remain 1632.

 **Username / Password**

 The RATC protocol specifics that a login must be performed after connection before control is allowed.
 This is transmitted in plain text.

+In nWare ensure that the user account has Network Control Access set to allowed.

 **Use V2**